 BNSF has completed installation of all mandated Positive Train Control (PTC) infrastructure on our network.
 We are operating trains with PTC protections on the mandated lines as we continue to test and refine this highly complex system.

-BNSF will invest approximately $2 billion in PTC implementation.
-We have operated over one million trains with PTC and continue to test and refine this highly complex system that must work as designed to support safe and efficient train operations.
+BNSF has invested more than $2 billion in PTC implementation.
+We have operated approximately 2 million trains with PTC and continue to test and refine this highly complex system that must work as designed to support safe and efficient train operations.
 Across BNSF’s required subdivisions:

 The Rail Safety Improvement Act of 2008 mandated that PTC technology be installed and operating on routes that carry passengers and/or toxic-by-inhalation (TIH) commodities by December 31, 2015.
 In late 2015, under the Positive Train Control Enforcement and Implementation Act, Congress extended this deadline for all railroads by at least three years to December 31, 2018, with the possibility of an additional two years (December 31, 2020) for testing and fine tuning an already installed and at least partially operational PTC system.

 BNSF was the first U.S. Class I railroad to complete our implementation plan.
 At the end of 2017, BNSF completed installing the PTC infrastructure on all 88 required subdivisions, covering more than 11,500 route miles and 80 percent of our freight volume.
-BNSF has operated more than one million revenue service trips under PTC, providing another layer of safety to our already robust safety program.
-We are currently running more than a thousand trains daily with PTC as we continue to refine the system and resolve technological challenges.
+BNSF has operated approximately 2 million revenue service trips under PTC, providing another layer of safety to our already robust safety program.
+We are currently running more than one thousand trains daily with PTC as we continue to refine the system and resolve technological challenges.

-In regards to PTC implementation, interoperability means that all railroads operating across any of BNSF’s PTC-equipped lines be must capable of operating with BNSF’s PTC system.
-BNSF has already demonstrated interoperability with several passenger railroads, including commuter railroads and Amtrak that operate on our network.
+In regards to PTC implementation, interoperability means that all railroads operating across any of BNSF’s PTC-equipped lines must be capable of operating with BNSF’s PTC system.
+BNSF has already demonstrated interoperability with some short line railroads and several passenger railroads, including commuter railroads and Amtrak.

 PTC is technology that overlays existing train hardware and software.
 As mandated by law, PTC is intended to prevent: